-- Applicants must include a personal resume, outlining community or vocational activities, honors, employment, extracurricular and volunteer activities, if invited to interview for the program.
+- Applicants must include a personal resume, outlining community or vocational activities, honors, employment, extracurricular and volunteer activities.

 - All applicants must take the Pharmacy College Admissions Test (PCAT).
 A preferred composite score of 50th percentile or higher is required.
-Applicants with a score lower than 50% percentile will be considered for admission only if their prerequisite GPA is greater than or equal to 3.2.
 Additionally, 50th percentile or higher in each of the following sections: chemical processes, biological processes and quantitative reasoning, and 25th percentile or higher in and the critical reading section is preferred.

 - Applicants whose first language is not English must satisfy the University's English proficiency requirements.

 - A personal interview is required.